ryanve/elo/README.md

 # Compatibility

 Supports all major browsers.
 Tested in: Chrome / FF3+ / Opera / IE7+ / Safari.
-(If you do identify an a compatibility issue please [report it here](https://github.com/ryanve/elo/issues).)
+(If you do find a compatibility issue please [report it here](https://github.com/ryanve/elo/issues).)

 # License